 This exercise also targets the glutes, hamstrings, upper back and shoulders, and abdominal muscles.

-Fortunately, the superman is easy and safe to perform for people of all exercise levels.
+Fortunately, the superman is easy and safe for people of all fitness levels to perform.
 One note of caution: People with chronic back injuries should avoid this move or speak with a healthcare professional first.

 The superman exercise targets the lower and upper back, shoulders, glutes, hamstrings, and abdominal muscles.

 If you’re looking for an alternative to the superman that provides similar benefits, there are a few exercises you can try.

 - Start on all fours.
 Align your knees with your hips and your shoulders with your hands.
 Keep your neck in a neutral position.

 - Extend your right arm forward and your left leg back while leaving your other arm and leg on the floor for support.

 - Hold for 2–3 seconds, then switch sides.

 - Perform 10–12 reps on each side.

 - Start lying facedown, with your feet hip-distance apart and your elbows bent with your palms flat by your shoulders.
 Inhale.